gusflopes/gympoint-backend/README.md

 # Run the Server
 $ yarn dev
 ```
+:information_source: There is an [Insomnia file](./insomnia.json) you can load on your Insomnia to test the routes.

 ## :memo: License
 This project is under the MIT license.
 See the [LICENSE](./LICENSE) for more information.